eitco/bom-maven-plugin/README.md

-# maven-template
+# Bill of Materials Maven Plugin

-a template repository containing a minimal maven build and the eitco default maven github actions
+This maven plugin supports creating bill of materials (bom) of given maven projects.